nuprl/Ocelot/docs/index.md

    ```javascript
    [] + []
    ```
-   JavaScript would produce the empty string `""` without any errors, while ElementaryJS produces an error:
+   JavaScript would produce the empty string `""` without any errors, but ElementaryJS produces an error:
    <pre style="color:red; background-color:#484848; font-weight: bold; font-family:'Fira Mono', monospace">
    arguments of operator '+' must both be numbers or strings at Line 1